Fun Facts About Jasper National Park

 9. It's home to a huge range of biodiversity

 The three distinct eco-zones in Jasper National Park are alpine, sub-alpine, and montane.
-Varying altitudes and climate changes in each zone affect the kind of biodiversity.
+The climate and altitude is different in each zone which affects the biodiversity.

 10. It was named after a voyageur

 One of the Jasper National Park fun facts is the story of how it got its name.
-The park takes its name from Jasper Hawes.
-He took charge of a fur-trading post called Jasper House near the Athabasca River in 1817.
-He was an ardent voyageur.
-Later, in 1907, the name changed to Jasper Forest House.
-Subsequently, it assumed the name - Jasper National Park.
+The park takes its name from Jasper Haws, an ardent voyageur.
+In 1817, he took charge of a fur-trading post called Jasper House near the Athabasca River.
+In 1907, Jasper Forest Park was created.
+In 1930, the park received national park status and became Jasper National Park.

 11. You can ride the longest aerial tramway